qlawmarq/resume/Curriculum vitae_English.md

 As Full-stack Web Developers, I was involved in development and feature development for the redesign.

-- As Full-stack Web Developers
+##### Responsibilities and experience

-- Major front-end renovation due to design renewal
+- As Full-stack Web Developers, added new features, also fixed bugs
-- Added new features, fixed bugs
+- Experience in replacing an entire design of a web application while maintaining its functionality.
 - Application technology
     - Laravel
     - jQuery